HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking dependencies in R code ...
 NOTE
     ```
-    Error in completeSubclasses(classDef2, class1, obj, where) :
-      trying to get slot "subclasses" from an object of a basic class ("NULL") with no slots
     'library' or 'require' calls in package code:
       ‘AnnotationDbi’ ‘biomaRt’ ‘energy’ ‘org.Hs.eg.db’ ‘org.Mm.eg.db’
       Please use :: or requireNamespace() instead.